-Oracle Help for Java supports help content in several file formats, including extensions of the Sun Microsystem's JavaHelp and Microsoft's HTML Help standards.
+Oracle Help for Java supports help content in several file formats, including extensions of the JavaHelp and Microsoft's HTML Help standards.
 If you are authoring help content without using a help authoring tool, it will be helpful to read Oracle Help File Formats.
 If you are using a third party help authoring system that supports OHJ, refer to the documentation provided.

-13.1 Oracle Help for Java Runtime in JDeveloper
+13.2 Oracle Help for Java Runtime in JDeveloper